nevet/CP3101B-WebProgramming/README.md

 ## Lab 2

 This lab talks about more on `JavaScript`.
 The lab requires to develop an online puzzle game interface.
 In short, the puzzle contains multiple checkpoints that must be visited in a certain order, and all cells except the starting cell must be visited by at most once, while the starting cell must be visited twice.
 The live demo is [here](http://cp3101b.comp.nus.edu.sg/~huangda/lab2).

+**Update**

+Lab 2 has been revamped to MVC architecture, and more OOP design.

+## Lab 3

+This lab talks about `HTML5 canvas`.
+The lab requires to upgrade the puzzle interface in Lab 2 to a canvas.
+The live demo is [here](http://cp3101b.comp.nus.edu.sg/~huangda/lab3).